-Depending on the vessel's speed through the water, the escort tug will generate forces in its towline either directly (by using its propulsion to pull directly against the towline) or indirectly
+Depending on the vessel's speed through the water, the escort tug will generate forces in its towline either directly (using its propulsion to pull directly against the towline) or indirectly

-(by utilising, among other things, hydrodynamic forces acting on the tug's hull to generate a force in the towline).
+(using-amongst others-hydrodynamic forces acting on the tug's hull to generate a force in the towline).
 When a tug operates indirectly, the towline forces may exceed the tug's rated bollard pull significantly; therefore, the choice of fairlead and bollard on board the vessel to which the escort tug will be made fast is critical.